fede/reddit-delete-comments/README.md

 # reddit-delete-comments
-Silly node script to delete comments older than _days_
+Silly node script to delete comments older than _days_.

+The code is quite messy since it was done on an iPad with the web editor while spoofing the app.

 ## Setup
 Replace the variables accordingly